 Whether you're visiting Columbia to see the Gamecocks win, celebrating a soldier graduating from Basic Training at Fort Jackson, or any other reason under the (famously hot) sun, there are lots of great lodging options in South Carolina's capital city.
 From sleek modern hotels to cozy bed-and-breakfasts to charming inns housed in historic buildings, you'll find the perfect place to call your home-away-from-home in Columbia.

 The Congaree Vista is the heart of Columbia's burgeoning restaurant and entertainment scene.
 The main thoroughfare through the area is Gervais Street, lined with galleries, music venues, specialty shops and more than 60 restaurants.
 The SC State House is a stone's throw away and the University of South Carolina's sprawling campus sidles right up next to it.
 The beautiful Broad, Saluda and Congaree rivers anchor the district at one end, where both EdVenture Children's Museum and the South Carolina State Museum overlook the Three Rivers Greenway walking trails.
 It's a great place to make your home base while here in Columbia, no matter your reason for visiting.

 If the historic inns still just aren't quite homey enough for your tastes, try one of Columbia's lovely bed-and-breakfasts.
 There is no way to get to know Columbia better than by staying on one of these gracious and gorgeous homes.
-Try the 1425 Inn, Chestnut Cottage, or Rose Hall Bed and Breakfast, all in historic areas downtown, for a true taste of southern hospitality.
+Try the 1425 Inn or Chestnut Cottage, both in historic areas downtown, for a true taste of southern hospitality.

 So whether you prefer the comforts of modern hotels and excitement of downtown, or the charm of old inns and slow pace of historic neighborhoods, you'll find your place in Columbia.